OpenEyes-Workshop/openeyes-workshop.github.io/_pages/home.md

   </p>
   <p>
-  For 2020, the Facebook and GAZE committees are partnering to host a joint workshop titled “Eye Gaze in VR, AR, and in the Wild” at the biennial ECCV conference.
-The workshop will host two tracks: the first focuses on gaze estimation and prediction methods, with a focus on accuracy and robustness in natural settings (in-the-wild); the second track focuses on the scale and generalization problem for eye tracking systems operating on AR and VR platforms.
+  For 2020, the Facebook and GAZE committees are partnering to host a joint workshop titled “Eye Gaze in VR, AR, and in the Wild” at the biennial <a href="https://eccv2020.eu/">ECCV conference</a>.
+  The workshop will host
+  two tracks: the first focuses on gaze estimation and prediction methods, with a focus on accuracy and robustness in natural settings (in-the-wild); the second track focuses on the scale and generalization problem for eye tracking systems operating on AR and VR platforms.